 What is the processing method?

 Whether using pre-formed containers or roll stock for form fill and seal applications, understanding the processing methods utilized in packaging shelf-stable snack packs directly correlates to material choice to enhance package performance, maximize efficiencies, product safety and ultimately provide a higher level of economic value.
 Common thermoformed rigid packaging for shelf-stable snack pack products can be used with processing and sterilization techniques such as aseptic, retort, hot-fill, HPP, MAP, fill-seal, form-fill-seal and cold fill processes.
-Specialty materials such as ICPG's XPP Enhanced Barrier Polypropylene offer improvements to key performance attributes, such as increased stiffness and controlled shrinkage, to offer a drop-in solution compatible with a variety of processes, including form-fill-seal.
+Specialty materials such as ICPG's XPP Enhanced Barrier Polypropylene offer improvements to key performance attributes, such as increased stiffness and controlled shrinkage, to offer a material solution compatible with a variety of processes, including form-fill-seal.

 What is the best material choice?